-There are 3 options to apply for financial aid at Ranger College.
+There are 3 options to apply for federal financial aid at Ranger College.
 On all applications Ranger College must be identified as one of the schools that is eligible to receive the information.
 The Ranger College school code is 003603.

-• Option 1: FAFSA on the Web: Ranger College recommends that any student who has access to the Internet complete the Free Application for Federal Student Aid via the web at www.fafsa.gov.
+- Option 1: FAFSA on the Web: Ranger College recommends that any student who has access to the Internet complete the Free Application for Federal Student Aid via the web at studentaid.gov.
 This process allows the student to enter new applications, corrections, or renewals applications.
-The process takes approximately 1 week.
-Students and parents may complete the FAFSA form using the myStudentAir app, which can be downloaded in the Apple App store (iOS) or Google Play store (Android).
-The myFAFSA component-which is used to complete the FAFSA form-is one of the app's featured functions.
+The process takes approximately 1 week. - Option 2: Mail FAFSA to the Federal Processor: Students can mail the Free Application for Federal Student Aid to the federal processor per the directions in the packet.
+All students should receive a Student Aid Report (SAR) in approximately 4 to 6 weeks. - Option 3: Complete a PDF form on the web: Students can access the Free Application for Federal Student Aid at studentaid.gov and click the link for FAFSA filing options to complete a PDF

-- Option 2: Mail FAFSA to the Federal Processor: Students can mail the Free Application for Federal Student Aid to the federal processor per the directions in the packet.
-All students should receive a Student Aid Report (SAR) in approximately 4 to 6 weeks. - Option 3: Complete a PDF form on the web: Students can access the Free Application for Federal Student Aid at www.fafsa.ed.gov and click the link for FAFSA filing options to complete a PDF FAFSA.
+FAFSA.
 The PDF FAFSA is available to print and fill out manually.
-It is also sreen-fillable.
+It is also screen-fillable.
 This means data can be entered on the screen before printing.
 Students choosing this option will not be able to save the data to their computer.
 They will need to print the signature page and mail to the address it shows.
 The form takes about 10 days to process.